ALSETLab/2019_Clayton_Griffin_OverCurrentRelay/README.md

 ## How to simulate it?
 Follow the steps below:

-- Download the relaymodel.mo package `./Model/` found in the repository
+- Download the relaymodel.mo package found [here]().
 - Load the package onto a Modelica Compliant software
-- Open the
+- Open the package

 ### Cross Verification
-Open the model This consists of 3 simulations, for each of the different relay types the 3 parameters must be set:
+Open the model This consists of 3 simulations, for each of the different relay types the 3 parameters must be set.
+The parameter window of the relay model should be filled like this:
+![paramters] ().
   - For Standard Inverse Relay, set the following parameters:
-  --
+    -
   - For Very Inverse Relay
-  ---
+    -
   - For Extremely Inverse Relay
-  --
+    -

 ### Application Example
 Open the model This consists of 3 simulations, for each of the different relay types the 3 parameters must be set:
   - For Standard Inverse Relay, set the following parameters:
-  --
+    -
   - For Very Inverse Relay
-  ---
+    -
   - For Extremely Inverse Relay
-  --
+    -

 ## Additional Information